As a competitive travel soccer player, I started thinking about college early on. By the…

-While the ROTC program can be a major factor in helping you survive the ever-rising cost of college career, it also offers so much more to our sons and daughters.
+While the ROTC program can be a major factor in helping you survive the ever-rising cost of a college career, it also offers so much more to our sons and daughters.
 Though not for everyone, it can be a viable option for many students.

 ROTC IS NOW AN ELECTIVE AT MORE THAN ELEVEN HUNDRED COLLEGES